itslebi/GDDraco/README.md

 ---

 If you want, I can help you write full skeleton code for these functions and how to register your extension properly!

+__________________________________
+✅ How to attach the decoded mesh?

+After decoding:

+Ref<Mesh> decoded_mesh = decode_draco_mesh(draco_data);

+You attach it to the GLTFNode’s mesh reference:

+Ref<GLTFMesh> new_mesh;
+new_mesh.instantiate(); // Create a new GLTFMesh resource new_mesh->set_mesh(decoded_mesh); // Set the actual decoded Godot Mesh

+p_gltf_node->set_mesh(new_mesh);

+Or more commonly:

+If you already know the GLTFMesh is in the GLTF state (by mesh index), you could:

+int mesh_index = p_gltf_node->mesh; // index into GLTFState’s mesh array
+Ref<GLTFMesh> gltf_mesh = p_state->get_meshes()[mesh_index];
+gltf_mesh->set_mesh(decoded_mesh); // Plug in the decoded mesh

+🔁 Later, when the GLTFDocument finishes importing:

+It builds the final Godot scene from the GLTFNode tree.

+For each node with a mesh, it creates a Node3D (usually MeshInstance3D) and attaches the mesh.

+🏗️ Where is the node added?
+What’s the full flow?

+Here’s the typical Godot GLTF Import Pipeline:

+1. Parsing Phase

+GLTF JSON is parsed.

+For each node, a GLTFNode object is created.

+Buffers, bufferViews, animations, skins, etc., are all parsed into intermediate data.

+Draco extension (your code) is called during this phase, if present.

+2. Mesh Decoding Phase

+Meshes are parsed (Draco or raw).

+Your code runs here if the mesh is Draco-compressed.

+The resulting Mesh is stored in a GLTFMesh resource.

+Shape keys (morph targets) are parsed and attached to GLTFMesh.

+3. Scene Construction Phase

+The parsed GLTFNodes are turned into actual Godot Node3Ds.

+Meshes go into MeshInstance3Ds.

+Skins go into Skeleton3Ds.

+Materials are assigned to mesh surfaces.

+Animations become AnimationPlayer nodes.

+Everything is parented properly in the node tree.

+🔄 Your Draco-decoded mesh ends up in this final scene via the GLTFMesh attached to a GLTFNode.

+🧬 So what happens with complex GLTF files?

+Let's say your GLB has:

+🧍‍♂️ A character rig (Skeleton)

+🖼️ Multiple textures and materials

+🔄 Animations (like walk/run)

+🧊 Meshes compressed with Draco

+😮 Shape keys for facial animation

+What happens during import:
+Feature	Handled by	Your Draco Code’s Role
+Meshes	GLTFMesh and GLTFNode	✅ You decode and assign the compressed mesh Materials	GLTFDocument material parser	❌ Separate Textures	GLTFDocument + GLTFTexture	❌ Separate Skeleton	GLTFSkin, GLTFNode, Skeleton3D	❌ Separate Animations	GLTFAnimation, AnimationPlayer	❌ Separate Shape Keys	GLTFMesh->morph_targets	❌ Your mesh must support them if needed Scene graph	GLTFNode tree	✅ Your node contributes by providing mesh

+So your code contributes one piece to the puzzle: decompressing and assigning the geometry.

+🧩 Summary

+The Draco parser only handles decompressing the mesh and assigning it to the GLTF node.

+The actual scene building (creating nodes in the Godot scene tree) happens later in the GLTF import process.

+You don’t manually “add” the node to the scene — instead, you populate the GLTFNode and GLTFMesh data, and the import system builds the final scene for you.

+Would you like to see an example of a full flow, or how you'd register this parser in a GLTFDocumentExtension?

+Anexar
+Procurar
+Estudar
+O ChatGPT pode cometer erros.
+Considere verificar informações importantes.
+Consulte a